webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Discourse forum using Docker, but to use postgres server VM ** postgresql

-* On postgresql VM type:
-** Make backup works like MySQL

 * Figure out which '''Keystore mechanism''' (Redis, or Memcache, or Redis + Memcache) to use:
 ** Must support SSL between web app and clients (and authentication?)